tamirgen/Tic-Tac-Toe/README.md

 The project was deployed using the Code Institute's mock terminal from Heroku.
 Steps:
   * Create new app on Heroku.
-  * Add a key: PORT and value:8000 to the Config Vars.
+  * Add a key: PORT and value: 8000 to the Config Vars.
-  * Set the buildback to "Python" and "NodeJS" in this order.
+  * Set the buildback to "Python" and "NodeJS" in that order.
   * Link the Heroku app to the project repository.
   * Click on <b>Deploy<b>